joseph-a-levine/authoring/_older/november_2023.md

 ## Reading

+### The Coup

+I read a lot of books about coups.
+My favorite book about history — have I written about this before?
+I don't recall — is *The Anatomy of a Moment* by Javier Cercas, levelly translated by Anne McLean.
+The 1981 Spanish attempted coup was the last serious coup in an EU/Western European country. {EDIT: Apparently [I have written](https://jablevine.com/older/july_2021) about this book before: "Cercas attempted to write a novel about the 1981 Spanish coup, but failed upwards into a brilliantly researched and written account of the crisis and its personalities."
+I stand by it.}

+I hadn't read the coup bible until this month — *Coup D'Etat: A Practical Handbook* by Edward Luttwak.{% sidenote "st-id" "I remember getting it out of the St Andrews library in 2015, but unlikely I actually read it at the time." %} I read the new edition, published in 2016, and wish I hadn't.
+Luttwak has lost the plot, as the kids say these days.
+He was the subject of my [favorite interview of 2022](https://www.tabletmag.com/sections/news/articles/three-blind-kings-edward-luttwak),{% sidenote "favr-id" "I made this claim in June, so really it's my favorite interview of the first half of 2022.
+I don't remember reading anything better tho. " %}{% sidenote "crimant-id" "EDIT: Oh yes I totally do, [this one](https://annehelen.substack.com/p/inside-the-mind-boggling-world-of)." %} the first two-thirds are extraordinary; the last third is straight up psychotic.
+I read [another interview](https://im1776.com/2023/10/04/edward-luttwak-interview/), from last month, and he seemed oddly excited for the next world war:

+> [T]his leaves us with our best ally, Vietnam.
+After a complicated history together, we now have a full-scale alliance with that country.
+They have a small, capable navy able to operate at sea, but the most important quality is their willingness to recruit themselves on land.
+>
+> Vietnam is adjacent to the Yunnan province, which is home to various minority groups like the Yi and Bai; it is mostly jungle with slums like downtown Beijing.
+The Vietnamese line is this: if you outnumber us at sea with your ships, we will cross the border and we will fight you.
+The Vietnamese are rather eager to fight the Chinese, and they are convinced that they will win.
+These are two important assets.

+Anyway, I'm just being cranky — but the new *Coup D'Etat* reads as heavily editorialized.
+It's clear which sections were pulled from the original, and which were updated based upon recent events — events which always support a very specific geopolitical view.
+The update was necessary: the single most "practical" point for coup-leaders in the original edition was "Move into the city center, hold the Parliament building and the radio station.”

 ### Should I care about the intelligence of the animals I eat

 > The question is not, Can they reason?, nor Can they talk? but, Can they suffer?
+>
 Jeremy Bentham, *Introduction to the Principles of Morals and Legislation*

 Not separate from suffering, but above it — is it worse to torture, kill, and eat an intelligent than unintelligent animal?
 Many of my friends are v*gan; have worked at organizations promoting [animal welfare](https://animalcharityevaluators.org/) or started [websites](https://www.animalwelfarelibrary.org/).
 I eat meat.
 I also read a lot about non-human animals and how our society interacts with them.
 This isn't about that, but rather about animals most of us don't — currently — eat.{% sidenote "doeat-id" "Of course, we do eat intelligent animals.
 Pigs  solve mazes, pass mirror tests, vocalize, engage in complex play. " %}